SUPERCHARGE YOUR ONLINE VISIBILITY! CONTACT US AND LET’S ACHIEVE EXCELLENCE TOGETHER!

 Result Discussion — Multi-URL Named Entity Analysis

-In this section, the entity-driven analysis was expanded from a single URL to a list of URLs, allowing a comparative evaluation of content quality and topical authority across multiple web pages.
+In this section, the entity-driven analysis was extended from a single URL to a list of URLs, enabling a comparative evaluation of content quality and topical authority across multiple web pages.
 Each URL underwent named entity recognition (NER), followed by profiling, scoring, and visualization.
-This multi-URL analysis offers deeper insight into how consistently a website embeds meaningful, high-confidence named entities throughout its pages — a key factor in topical relevance and semantic richness.
+This multi-URL approach provides deeper insight into how consistently a website incorporates meaningful, high-confidence named entities across its pages, a critical factor in both topical relevance and semantic richness.

 Entity Diversity Across Pages